ChrisMalnick/xx3dsfml/README.md

 #### Dependencies

-*Note: The following instructions are for Linux.*

-xx3dsfml has two dependencies, [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML](https://www.sfml-dev.org/).
+xx3dsfml has two dependencies: [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML](https://www.sfml-dev.org/).

-The D3XX driver can be downloaded from the link above which also contains the installation instructions.
-However, in order to compile the xx3dsfml.cpp code, two additional steps need to be taken:
+The D3XX driver can be installed with the provided Makefile as outlined in the **Install** section below.
+However, it may also be available in certain package managers/repositories.

-1. A directory named libftd3xx needs to be created in the /usr/include directory.
-2. The ftd3xx.h and Types.h header files need to be copied to the newly created libftd3xx directory.

-Doing this is the equivalent of installing a development package for a utility via a package manager and will allow **any** C/C++ code/compilers to reference these headers.
+The native C++ version of SFML, including its development files, also needs to be installed.
+The simplest way to accomplish this would be using a package manager, for which a popular choice on Mac is [Homebrew](https://brew.sh/).

-The SFML **development** package for **C++** also needs to be installed.
-C++ is the default language for SFML and is not a binding.
-This can very likely be installed via your package manager of choice.
+*Note: C++ is the default language for SFML and is not a binding.*

 #### Install

 Installing xx3dsfml is as simple as compiling the xx3dsfml.cpp code.
 A Makefile utilizing the Make utility and g++ compiler is provided with the following functionality:

 1. make:	        This will create the executable which can be executed via the ./xx3dsfml command.
-2. make clean:	This will remove all files (including the executable) created by the above command.
+2. make clean:	    This will remove all files, including the executable, created by the above command.
+3. make install:    This will install the D3XX driver, including its development files.
+4. make uninstall:  This will uninstall the D3XX driver, including its development files.

+When executing the install or uninstall Makefile targets, you may be prompted for a password.
+On Mac, you may also be prompted to install the command line developer tools when attempting to execute the Make utility.
+Installing this should provide everything that's needed within the provided Makefile.

 #### Controls